This Library paper gives a brief overview of public library services in England.Jump to full report >>

-The purpose of this Commons Library paper is to give a brief overview of the statutory duties of library authorities in England and Wales, the role of the Secretary of State, the work of the Libraries Taskforce.
+This Paper gives a brief overview of the provision of library services in England, the role of the Secretary of State, and the work of the Libraries Taskforce.

 The Public Libraries and Museums Act 1964 requires local authorities in England and Wales to “provide a comprehensive and efficient library service”.

-The Secretary of State for Culture, Media and Sport can order an inquiry where there is concern that a local authority is not fulfilling its duties under the Act.
+The Secretary of State for Digital, Culture, Media and Sport can order an inquiry where there is concern that a local authority is not fulfilling its duties under the Act.
 This has not happened since 2009 when an inquiry looked at the library services provided by Wirral Metropolitan Borough Council.

 Commons Briefing papers SN05875

-Authors: John Woodhouse; Noel Dempsey
+Authors: John Woodhouse; Yago Zayed; Noel Dempsey